ABHAY-100/learning-portfolio/README.md

 ## Usage

-To explore my portfolio website, simply visit the live website link provided above.
+To explore my portfolio website, simply click on the preview provided above.
 If you want to contact me or collaborate, feel free to reach out via the contact details below.

 ## Technologies Used